microsoft/InnerEye-Gateway/README.md

     a.
 Reads the received DICOM image files from the subfolder of the RootDicomFolder.

     b.
-Removes the user-defined DICOM tags sepcified for de-identification.
+Removes the user-defined DICOM tags specified for de-identification.

     c.
 Saves the anonymised image files to the DryRunModelAnonymizedImage subfolder of the RootDicomFolder.